gcleaves/sickrage-unraid-devel/README.md

 This is a Dockerfile setup for sickrage - https://www.sickrage.tv/forums/

-It runs the develop branch, not the master branch, which is necessary for me to use an Android app to control the system.
+It runs the develop branch, not the master branch, so that I can use a Sickbeard Android app to control the system.

 To run: